-We continue our reflections on the personalities who were part of the last events leading to Easter.
-Today, we focus on Judas and Peter, especially relating to what happened at the Last Supper over two thousand years ago.
+I continue the reflections centered on the personalities who were part of the last events leading to Easter.
+Today, we focus on Judas and Peter.

-We can visualize Jesus speaking of his betrayal.
-First, he said the one to whom he will give the morsel after he dipped it, will betray him (see Jn 13:26).
-He gave the morsel to Judas.
-Second, Jesus predicted the betrayal of Peter, the leader of the apostles; a betrayal we know happened as Jesus forewarned.
+We could visualize the Lord Jesus during the Last Super speak of his betrayal.
+First, he says the one to whom he will give the morsel after he dips it will betray him (see Jn 13:26).
+He gives the morsel to Judas.
+Second, Jesus predicts his betrayal by Peter, the leader of the apostles.

-So, what do we glean from these two characters?
-How would the roles they played help us to grow and love Jesus more?
+So, what do we glean from these two characters, Judas and Peter?
+How would the roles they played help us to grow and love the Lord more?

-Judas was an apostle; and if we are to use contemporary language, he was a top Church hierarchy, like the bishop or even a Cardinal.
+Judas was an apostle.
+If we are to use contemporary language, he was a top Church hierarchy, such as a bishop, archbishop, or a Cardinal.
 He was expected to know better, but did he?
-The story suggests, definitely not.
+The story suggests the contrary.

 Peter is another character to examine.
 Excessive zeal was his undoing.
 Zeal is good, but excessive zeal could be a challenge to the spiritual life.
 How do we balance our spiritual life and exercises with moderation?

-One of the best ways to identify with Christ of the Paschal Mystery is to approach him in the most unassuming way and show him how much we need him and how ready we are to be part of his cross, a necessary step to his glory.
+One of the best ways to identify with Christ of the Paschal Mystery is to approach him in the most unassuming way.
+Show him how much we need him and how ready we are to be part of his cross, a necessary step to his glory.

-Pray: Jesus, meek and humble of heart, make my heart like unto thine.
+Pray: Jesus, meek, and humble of heart, make my heart like yours.
 Amen

 God love you.
 God bless you.